any-docs/css/content/guides/cascade/introduction/index.md

 Now the paragraph will be blue.
 The `!important` in the earliest declared layer takes precedence over subsequent layers and unlayered important declarations.
 If the inline style contained `!important`, such as `<p style="color: black !important">`, again the paragraph would be black.
 Inline importance does take precedence over all other author declared `!important` declarations, no matter the specificity.

 > [!NOTE]
 > The `!important` flag reverses the precedence of cascade layers.
 For this reason, try not to use `!important` to override external styles.
-Instead, use {{cssxref("@import")}} together with the `layer` keyword or `layer()` function to import external stylesheets (from frameworks, widget stylesheets, libraries, etc.) into layers.
+Instead, use `@import` together with the `layer` keyword or `layer()` function to import external stylesheets (from frameworks, widget stylesheets, libraries, etc.) into layers.
 Importing stylesheets into a layer as the first declaration in your CSS demotes their precedence, and author-defined layers, defined later in your CSS, will have higher precedence.
 The `!important` flag should only be used sparingly, if ever, to guard required styles against later overrides, in the first declared layer.

 Styles that are transitioning take precedence over all important styles, no matter who or how they are declared.